Logiqx/gpx-ideas/docs/gpx/proposal/estimates.md

   - Locosys also provide SDOS (standard deviation of speed) and VSDOS (vertical standard deviation of speed) using SiRF chipsets (1-sigma)
 - u-blox - hAcc, vAcc, sAcc, cAcc (1-sigma)

-It is also likely that SoC offerings from the likes of Qualcomm and Samsung bypass NMEA by using binary protocols.
+It is also likely that SoCs from the likes of Qualcomm and Samsung provide accuracy estimates via binary protocols.

 #### Location Services

-Since around 2016 or 2017, accuracy estimates (including speed accuracy) have been readily available on Android and Apple devices via their [location](../../apis/location.md) services.
-The table below shows when the various accuracy estimates became available on Android and Apple devices.
+Since around 2016 or 2017, accuracy estimates (including speed accuracy) have been readily available on Android and Apple devices via their [location services](../../apis/location.md).
+The table below shows when the various accuracy estimates were added to the Android and Apple operating systems.

 A quick summary:

-- Horizontal accuracy estimates have been available from Android and iOS since about 2008
+- Horizontal accuracy estimates have been available from Android and Apple since about 2008
-- Speed accuracy estimates have been available from iOS / watchOS and Android since about 2016 or 2017
+- Speed accuracy estimates have been available from Apple and Android since about 2016 or 2017

 |         | hAcc                        | vAcc                        | sAcc                        | cAcc                        |
 | ------- | --------------------------- | --------------------------- | --------------------------- | --------------------------- |